 Presidential Scholarships for Distinguished Achievement recognize up to twenty first-year students who demonstrate a solid academic background extraordinary achievement in dance, music art, theatre, and debate.
 These $15,000 renewable scholarships are awarded on the basis of application, audition and interview.
 A rolling deadline begins on December 1.
 The program is administered through the Wake Forest University Office of Admissions Merit Scholarships coordinator Paul Gauthier.
 Dr. David Hagy oversees the departmental process for selecting these scholarship recipients.
 Click here for the application.

 Application Procedure for Individual Instruction Fee Scholarships

 Those students who feel they have a need and would like to apply for a scholarship to cover or partially cover their individual instruction fee should fill out the application.
 This should be returned by May 1 for consideration of both the following year’s semesters.
 Freshmen and those students abroad may submit an application at the beginning of the fall semester for the year’s consideration by the Friday following Labor Day.

 The scholarships to cover the private lesson fee are provided by the following funds:

 The Thane Edward and Marie Dayton McDonald Memorial Music Scholarship Fund

 The Joseph Pleasant and Marguerite Nutt Sloan Memorial Fund

-The Maria Thornton and Miriam Carlyle Willis Scholarship Fund
+The Marie Thornton and Miriam Carlyle Willis Scholarship Fund

-Wake Forest University is committed to making its programs available to qualified students from diverse backgrounds and thus, offers two types of programs: Merit-based scholarships, for extraordinarily gifted students, and need-based aid (grants, loans, and employment opportunities) for students whose families could not otherwise meet the costs of enrollment.
+Wake Forest University is committed to making its program available to qualified students from diverse backgrounds and thus offers two types of programs: Merit-based scholarships for extraordinarily gifted students, and Need-based aid that may include scholarship, loans, and employment opportunities for students whose families cannot otherwise meet the costs of enrollment.